The fastest way to get started is with our CLI scaffold:

 </element>

 Pass string values to elements using props.
-Define placeholders
+Define placeholders with

 {{propName}}: